 I love this moment at weddings and I usually get fun photos.
 However, the thought of making a display out of the unmarried women and have them fight over a bouquet to see which one will be lucky enough to get married next… well, it’s just completely sexist.

 So why not invite everyone to join in and have a little present to give away to whoever catches the bouquet?
 A bottle of whisky, a voucher for a massage, a gift card for the cinema… so many possibilities!

-To finish off, I’d like to repeat that the most important thing is to DO WHAT YOU WANT and whatever feels right for you.
+To finish off, I’d like to repeat that the most important thing, feminist wedding or not, is to DO WHAT YOU WANT and whatever feels right for you.
 Don’t let anyone judge you or drag you down a path you don’t feel comfortable with.